transkatgirl/KatVisualizer/README.md

 If you'd like to run the program on the system audio, standalone mode likely won't work.
 Instead, load the plugin into [Element](https://github.com/Kushview/Element) and use the [BlackHole](https://github.com/ExistentialAudio/BlackHole) loopback device (along with creating a multi-output device in the built-in "Audio MIDI Setup" app) to pass audio to it.

+Keep in mind that this configuration is prone to subtle and inconsistent bugs.
+When using this configuration, the resulting visualization should not be relied upon for accuracy.

 </details>

 Once the program is running, the window will display a graphical representation of the input audio, along with additional information in the top corners.
 The parameters used to render this graphical representation can be adjusted in the dragable settings window.